-Transportation Jobs in Washington DC with H-1B Sponsorship
+Transportation H-1B Sponsorship Jobs in Washington DC

-Washington DC's transportation sector spans federal transit agencies, logistics firms, and infrastructure consultancies that regularly sponsor H-1B workers.
+Washington DC's transportation sector spans federal transit agencies, logistics firms, and infrastructure consultancies that regularly sponsor H-1B visa workers.
 Major employers include the Washington Metropolitan Area Transit Authority (WMATA), Leidos, and Booz Allen Hamilton.
 The DC metro area's proximity to federal agencies and its dense multimodal transit network drives consistent demand for international transportation professionals.

-See All Transportation Jobs
+Find Transportation Jobs

 Overview

-Open Jobs234+
+Open Jobs34+

-Work Type93% On-site
+Work Type88% On-site

 Top LocationWashington, Washington DC